ahernandez6/Nematostella_acclimation/04-CORRELATION_ANALYSIS/README.md

-# Scripts and files used to perform correlation analysis on differentially methylated and expressed genes
+# Commands, scripts, and files used to perform correlation analysis on differentially methylated and expressed genes

 #### correlation_commands.md
 * Commands used to perform correlation analysis for changes in gene methylationa nd expression under different temperature treatments